 While he now brands himself as “the world’s most handsome social media strategist,” Jeff has a background in food.
 He used to run an in-home fine dining company and still delights in preparing elegant, innovative dishes for friends and family.
 For Jeff, food is a passion, an experience, and a joy.

 Jeff and his new wife, Erica, chose to honeymoon in Asia after their wedding last year.
 After spending some time in Vietnam, they moved on to Japan.
-Following their trip on social media felt like watching a travel show about food; it seemed that they were always eating and having a complete blast while doing it.
+Following their trip on social media felt like watching a travel show about food; it seemed like they were always eating and having a complete blast while doing it.
 Thumbing through their photos and videos confirmed three things for me.
 First, I was hungry.
 Second, I needed to visit and eat my way through Japan.
 And third, I had to interview Jeff for Full Life, Full Passport.

 I’m delighted that Jeff agreed to let me pick his brain over video chat about Japanese food, and I hope you enjoy this (much condensed!) transcript of our conversation in the interview below.
+And when it comes time for your own foodie trip to Japan, don’t forget to check out my tips for saving money on food while traveling!

 (Note: some of the links in this article may be affiliate links, which means that I may earn a small commission from your purchase at no additional cost to you.
 Thank you for supporting Full Life, Full Passport!
 You can find the full disclosure here.)